Reproductive Attorney

 Are You Ready to Start Your Parenting Journey?

-Whether you are building your family through surrogacy or with egg, sperm, or embryo donation, assisted reproductive technology involves a wide range of legal and ethical issues for intended parents, carriers, and donors alike.
+Whether you are building your family through surrogacy, or with the help of an egg, sperm, or embryo donation, assisted reproductive technology involves a wide range of legal and ethical issues for intended parents, carriers, and donors alike.
 Reproductive law attorney Teri Robins helps families navigate the legal system to ensure that contracts are fair, they comply with state and federal laws, and they’re legally binding.
 At TR Law Offices, we have decades of experience helping people from all walks of life bring the joy of parenthood into their lives.

 Third party reproduction helps intended parents who may otherwise struggle to conceive experience the joys of parenthood.
 This is achieved through assisted reproduction technologies, which are the medical interventions that help facilitate pregnancy.
 Whether you’re a gestational carrier, donor, or intended parent, you will have to enter into legally binding contracts to ensure parental rights are properly secured.
 In all states, all parties entering into a contract for the purpose of third party reproduction are required to retain independent legal counsel.